mmdavid/R_lasso_example/README.md

 The script requires at least 3 arguments:

--i input file, needs to be .Rda file with the data to analyze (see exemple above)
+-i input file, needs to be an .Rda object with the data to analyze (see example above)

 -c classes to which the samples belong, either 0 or 1.
-Needs to be .Rda file.
+Needs to be an .Rda object as well (see example file)

 -o path to output folder to store the plots generated as well as the file 'output_binomial_regression.Rda'